 Sistemo v0.6.0: Web Dashboard

 Manage your entire Sistemo setup from the browser.
-Deploy VMs, SSH into them, build Docker images, and monitor system health — all at localhost:7777/dashboard/.
+Deploy machines, SSH into them, build Docker images, and monitor system health — all at localhost:7777/dashboard/.

 v0.6.0 ships the feature that ties everything together: a full web dashboard.
 Every operation you can do from the CLI now has a browser-based counterpart.
 Under the hood, the entire state layer has been rebuilt on SQLite, named networks are here, and volumes got a proper lifecycle.
 Here's what's new.